 For example, we use a cookie called 'lbcs' that makes it possible for you to open many Google Docs in one browser.
 Blocking this cookie would prevent Google Docs from working as expected.
+Learn more remove safety and reliability

-Learn more For example, as described above, you can request to remove content, including content that may contain your information, from specific Google services, based on applicable law (including data protection law) and our policies.
+For example, as described above, you can request to remove content, including content that may contain your information, from specific Google services, based on applicable law (including data protection law) and our policies.